netdata/netdata/database/engine/README.md

         footprint.

 An important observation is that RAM usage depends on both the `page cache size` and the `dbengine disk space` options.

+You can use our [database engine calculator](https://learn.netdata.cloud/docs/agent/database/calculator) to validate the memory requirements for your particular system(s) and configuration.

 ## File descriptor requirements